-This Chapter provides development standards for Coastal Permits in specific communities within the Coastal Zone where the preservation of unique community character requires standards for development that differ from in addition to the general coastal zoning district requirements of this Article.
+This Chapter provides development standards for Coastal Permits in specific communities within the Coastal Zone designed for where the preservation of unique community character requires standards for development that differ from the general coastal zoning district requirements of this Article.

 The provisions of this Chapter apply to Coastal Permits for proposed development, as defined in Article VIII, in addition to the general site planning standards for the coastal zoning districts in Chapter 22.64 (Coastal Zone Development and Resource Management Standards) and all other applicable provisions of this Development Code and LCP.
+In the event of any perceived conflict between the requirements of this Chapter and any other provisions of this Development Code, this Chapter shall control.